 Bag limit: 5 salmonids per day of which no more than 2 may exceed 35 cm.
+Closed season: no closed season.

 These fisheries occur in small lakes, ponds and retarding basins.

 They are usually stocked prior to Victoria's winter (June) and spring (September) school holidays, providing angling opportunities for children and people with limited mobility.